yossisht9876/dig-charts/README.md

 Usage:

+few options to deploy the stack:

+1. using terraform:

-run the terraform stack to create the eks cluster
+run the terraform stack to create the eks cluster and deploy the helm

+charts using terraform to the created eks cluster

+2. using github action

-run the ci-cd githb action that build the image
+run the ci-cd githb action that build the image ,

 then push it and last deploy the helm charts to the eks cluster.

-or

-run manualy from the charts folder :
+3. manualy

+* build / push the images:

+  `docker build -t <tagname>`

+  `docker push <tagname>`
+* update the charts with the iamge tag and deploy using helm:

   `helm install dig . -n dig`

 ![image](https://github.com/user-attachments/assets/41050135-34ef-40fd-af4f-93f16c4bfaa4)